 Before finding out the places to visit, I urge you to watch my video below and discover the wonders this city has to offer:

-Top of the places to visit in Braga:
+Top 20 things to do in Braga:

 1. Basílica dos Congregados